Madeline Kingsbury case: What to know about the trial of Adam Fravel

 Fravel is charged with first-degree murder in the death of Kingsbury, whose body was found in June 2023 in Fillmore County after a months-long search in southern Minnesota.
 He was arrested hours after the discovery and charged two days later, on June 9, 2023.

-On the day she went missing, Kingsbury and Fravel dropped her children off at daycare and returned home.
-Fravel says he left the home around 10 a.m. in a dark van, and when he came back Kingsbury was gone.
+On that day, Kingsbury and Fravel dropped their children off at daycare and returned home.
+Fravel says he left the home around 10 a.m. in a dark van, and when he came back, she was gone.

 READ MORE: Madeline Kingsbury: Timeline of her disappearance and death investigation